 If you decide to

-take the compensation, the insurer will pay the lesser of the following two amounts:
+receive compensation, the insurer will pay the lesser of the following two amounts:

 price paid for the insured vehicle; or